 Part of the benefit of joining SurveyPolice is the ability to interact with other survey takers on the forum.
 The forum is a place where you can post your questions about survey taking or specific survey sites, and have other members of SurveyPolice help answer your questions.

 When you first join SurveyPolice, you’ll be asked to provide your preferred username for the forum.
-Creating an account will automatically grant you the ability to post on this section of our website.
+Creating an account on SurveyPolice will automatically grant you the ability to post on this section of our website.

 If you’d like to leave a review for a survey website listed on SurveyPolice, interact with other survey takers on the SurveyPolice forum, or use our free tools including the survey finder tool, you’ll need to create an account on SurveyPolice.
 Creating an account is free and only takes a couple of minutes.